hyperledger/iroha-2-docs/src/guide/bash.md

 The `--id` argument in the above code snippet specifies the _account id_, the unique name assigned to that account in the blockchain.
-This name includes the _domain_, which is a group of things like asset definitions, account ids and other objects that we'll talk about later.
+This name includes the _domain_, which is a group of things like asset definitions, account ids, and other objects that we'll talk about later.
 The `--key` argument specifies the public key, which is the one we generated above using `kagami`.